jawalsh/z652-Digital-Libraries/docs/week01.md

 ### Tasks
 - By 5pm Thursday, introduce yourself to the class by providing a short video introduction in the [Welcome to z652-Digital-Libraries](https://github.com/jawalsh/z652-Digital-Libraries/discussions/1) discussion.
 - By 5pm Thursday, respond to the ["What are digital libraries?"](https://github.com/jawalsh/z652-Digital-Libraries/discussions/4) discussion.
-- Send your GitHub username to Alex Wingate in an email with the subject “My GitHub username.”
-If you don't already have a GitHub account, you may create a free account at <http://github.com>.

-# To-Do
-- READ: Please complete the readings outlined above by: Thursday, 5pm.
-- WATCH: Please watch and respond to the lecture video by: Thursday, 5pm.
-- DISCUSS: Please complete this week's discussion by:Thursday, 5pm.